-A budget is the cornerstone of responsible financial planning.
+Our debt counselors believe that budgeting is the cornerstone of responsible financial planning.
 It shows exactly how much money you have and where it’s being spent.
 A budget can help you find ways to save money and plan for the future.
-Therefore, budgeting can be a way to improve your life.
 Debt management and other personal financial tasks are made easier if proper budgeting is in place.

 How Does Budgeting Improve Your Life?